 3. OPPO Reno8 5G in AMOLED vs OLED

-OPPO has recently launched the OPPO Reno8 5G with MediaTek Dimensity 1300 chipset coupled with Arm Mali-G77 MC9 GPU and up to 8GB of RAM.
-In addition, it comes with a 6.43-inch curved AMOLED display with support for HDR10+.
+OPPO recently launched the OPPO Reno8 5G, which has a MediaTek Dimensity 1300 chipset coupled with an Arm Mali-G77 MC9 GPU and up to 8GB of RAM.
+It also features a 6.43-inch curved AMOLED display with support for HDR10+.

 On the rear, it comes with a triple-camera setup with a 50-megapixel primary sensor, an 8-megapixel ultra-wide angle sensor, and a 2-megapixel macro camera.
 In addition, it has a 32-megapixel selfie camera integrated inside the punch-hole on display on the front.
 It comes with a 4,500mAh battery that supports 80W fast charging and can charge the phone 100 per cent in just 15 minutes.
 Since it comes with a Full HD+ AMOLED display on the display front, it is a treat for gamers and media consumption lovers.